Nimannd/experiments-pwaqrcodescanner/README.md

 Notes:
 - API calls are disabled on non-localhost origins (no backend on Pages).
 Upload button will still appear but won't succeed without a hosted API.
+- A `404.html` is included to assist with deep links; it redirects to the root so basic manual navigation still works.
 - If you later host the Node server elsewhere, replace fetch endpoints with full URLs (e.g., `https://api.example.com/api/...`).
 - For custom domain, configure CNAME in repository Pages settings and optionally add it to `public/` if desired.